 - 1. All Units across the division need to develop strategic plans that demonstrate connections across the division, and road map to College and District Goals. - 2.
 ASLT does not have the resources to adequately support all of the new innovative efforts.
-Without adequate support, the efforts will stall or fail.
+Without adequate support, the efforts will need to be prioritized or eliminated.